Conectric/conectric-usb-gateway/README.md

 { type: 'text',
   payload: {
     battery: 3.2,
-    text: 'Hello World this is a test!'
+    text: 'Hello World this is a test.'
   },
   timestamp: 1524285294,
   sensorId: 'ffff',